Bloodstock Open Air: 2025

 Lowen stepped in to replace Spirit Adrift a week prior to the festival when the latter pulled out for personal reasons.

 2026

-Bloodstock Festival will take place on 6-9 August 2026.
+Bloodstock Festival took place on 6–9 August 2026.
 To coincide with the festival's twenty-fifth anniversary, 25 bands were announced at 2025's festival after Lacuna Coil's set, including all four of the Sophie Lancaster stage headliners and three Ronnie James Dio stage headliners.
 It was later announced that the Ronnie James Dio stage will open on the Thursday evening, with Saxon set to headline on that day.
+The festival's 25th anniversary edition was headlined by Judas Priest, who closed the festival on 9 August.